sagebind/blog/articles/2020-06-10-dumb-reasons-to-hate-php.md

 Now CGI _is_ pretty darn slow, because it spawns a whole new process for every single request!
 It wasn't much of a problem though when it was first introduced, and honestly I kinda miss the simplicity and portability of CGI.
 I think the modern IPC equivalent might be using JSON-RPC over standard pipes, which is a pretty cool technique.
 Anyway, back to the subject of performance.

-To fix the slowness of CGI, one approach that was taken and became immensely popular was to integrate PHP into the web server being used in such a way that allowed you to keep one or more PHP interpreter instances initialized at all times for running scripts, which means you don't need to spawn a new process or initialize an interpreter for each request.
-Apache HTTP Server is very popular for its `mod_php` module that does this.
+To fix the slowness of CGI, one approach that was taken and became immensely popular was to integrate PHP into the web server in such a way that allowed you to keep one or more PHP interpreter instances initialized at all times for running scripts, which means you don't need to spawn a new process or initialize an interpreter for each request.
+[Apache HTTP Server] is very popular for the `mod_php` module that does this.

-Another approach is to use something called [FastCGI], a fast binary protocol that allows a web server to communicate with a daemonized application to serve requests.
-This approach is almost on-par with the common modern solution of making the application _be_ the web server (which is also possible with PHP by the way) and is also a popular way of deploying PHP.
+Another approach is to use something called [FastCGI], whose only relation to CGI is its purpose of integrating applications and web servers.
+Instead of subprocesses, FastCGI is a fast binary protocol that allows a web server to communicate with a daemonized application to serve requests.
+This approach is almost on-par with the common modern solution of making the application _be_ the web server (which is also possible with PHP by the way) and is also a popular way of deploying PHP via [php-fpm].

 Both of these methods improved performance by removing wasteful steps, like spawning new processes and initializing PHP every request.
 Needless to say, plain CGI has been mostly abandoned for these alternatives.
-But not is fixed by this, because in both these models, PHP _scripts_ are still short-lived.
+But not everything is fixed by this, because in both these models, PHP _scripts_ are still short-lived.
 Any variables you create or resources you open during a request are cleaned up at the end of the request, which for non-trivial code means a lot of duplicated work each request.
 This again is a cause of slowness, especially for large frameworks.

 Now surprisingly, this doesn't really matter at all most of the time, because believe it or not, PHP is fast.
 Much faster than it has any business being, considering the nature of the language being interpreted.
 One of the big parts of PHP 7 was a huge refactoring of the internal Zend engine that delivered a significant performance increase of the core language.
 It [usually outperforms](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/php-python3.html) languages like Python and Ruby.
 When PHP 7 was first released, it even outperformed Node.js in some benchmarks, though since then Node.js passed PHP with all the constant optimizations Google does on the V8 engine.